-"Thank you for holding this conference. i feel that it is a must for all health professionals"; "...reinforced skills around end of life issues"; "it has increased my comfort level tremendously"; "wider approach to palliative care patient and their family". ed the knowledge building component of this program, on a 5-point Likert scale, as above average or excellent.
-Ninety percent rated the videoconferencing component as above average or excellent.
-Use of embedded pre-/post-tests as formative feedback was determined to be helpful to participants in identifying learning needs and knowledge gaps.
+[&]quot;Thank you for holding this conference. i feel that it is a must for all health professionals"; "...reinforced skills around end of life issues"; "it has increased my comfort level tremendously"; "wider approach to palliative care patient and their family".

 In summary, aggregate scores of pre-/post-tests demonstrated a 15% knowledge gain in pain understanding.
-These results were positively related to high levels participation and overall program satisfaction.
+These results were positively related to high levels of participation and overall program satisfaction.